Skip to main content

 Writing a basic script

-In this little tutorial, we are going to write a simple GSC script that will count the amount of spawns on a player and do a print to the console.
+This is going to show you how to write a simple GSC script that will count the amount of spawns on a player and do a print to the console.

 init()